diskoverdata/diskover-docs/source_files/troubleshooting_tech_misc.md

 ### Config Error

-If you get an error message when starting `diskover.py` like **Config ERROR: diskover.excludes.dirs not found**:
+If you get any config error messages when starting `diskover.py`:

 - Make sure that you used spaces and not tabs.
-- Check the config for errors or missing settings from default config.
+- Check the config for errors or missing settings from default/sample config in `configs_sample` folder.
-- Check that your config file is not missing any lines from `default/sample` config.
-- Check that there are no errors in your config like missing values.
+- Check that there are no errors in your config like missing values, missing commas, missing close brackets, etc.

 ___
 ### Code Snippets Don't Work